National Rally: Economy

+Under Marine Le Pen, the RN has supported economic nationalism, which it calls "economic patriotism", and it has advocated populist policies, such as tax cuts for people under 30 years old, and cuts in the value-added tax on energy and essential products.
+The party has supported public services, protectionism, and economic intervention and opposed the increase in the fuel tax in 2018 and the increase in the retirement age in 2023.

+Under Jordan Bardella, the RN has adopted more pro-market policies, including lower taxes and simplifying industrial norms.
+Bardella advocated an audit of public finances as a precursor to determining the 2025 budget.
+Bardella has sought to use these policies to court business support during the 2024 French legislative election campaign.
+During this time, Bardella also rescinded the prior RN pledge to repeal the 2023 French pension reform law.
+Bardella has been described as advocating economic liberalism, putting him in conflict with the economic vision of Marine Le Pen.

+Climate

+Le Pen does not plan to withdraw from the Paris Climate Agreement but has stated that climate change is "not the priority" of the party.
+The party is against measures to tackle climate change and protecting the environment.
+The National Rally has proposed abolition of the European Green Deal, highlighting key policies it opposes such as the 2035 ban on fossil fuel cars.

 Foreign policy

 From the 1980s to the 1990s, the party's policy shifted from favouring the European Union to turning against it.
 In 2002, Jean-Marie Le Pen campaigned on pulling France out of the EU and re-introducing the franc as the country's national currency.
-In the early 2000s the party denounced the Schengen, Maastricht, and Amsterdam treaties as foundations for "a supranational entity spelling the end of France."
+In the early 2000s, the party denounced the Schengen, Maastricht, and Amsterdam treaties as foundations for "a supranational entity spelling the end of France."
 In 2004, the party criticised the EU as "the last stage on the road to world government", likening it to a "puppet of the New World Order."
-It also proposed breaking all institutional ties back to the Treaty of Rome, while it returned to supporting a common European currency to rival the United States dollar.
+It also proposed breaking all institutional ties back to the Treaty of Rome while it returned to supporting a common European currency to rival the United States dollar.
 Further, it rejected the possible accession of Turkey to the EU.
 The FN was also one of several parties that backed France's 2005 rejection of the Treaty for a European Constitution.
 In other issues, Le Pen opposed the invasions of Iraq, led by the United States, both in the 1991 Gulf War and the 2003 Iraq War.
-He visited Saddam Hussein in Baghdad in 1990, and subsequently considered him a friend.
+He visited Saddam Hussein in Baghdad in 1990 and subsequently considered him a friend.

-Marine Le Pen advocated France leaving the euro (along with Spain, Greece and Portugal) – although that policy has been dropped in 2019.
-She also wants to reintroduce customs borders and has campaigned against allowing dual citizenship.
+Marine Le Pen advocated France leaving the euro, although that policy was dropped in 2019.
+She also intends to reintroduce customs borders and has campaigned against allowing dual citizenship.
 During both the 2010–2011 Ivorian crisis and the 2011 Libyan civil war, she opposed the French military involvements.
+However, the party supported the 2013 Operation Serval in Mali against Islamist militants in the country because it was at the request of the Malian government.